Royal Cake Recipes

 His Majesty Charles III King of Canada Coronation Emblem

-It has been said that King Charles III's favorite cake is the traditional English Fruit Cake, best known to Canadians as a Christmas Cake and mostly eaten during the Christmas Holidays.
-Any of the old fashioned fruit cake recipes would make a splendid cake for celebrating the Coronation of King Charles III.
+It has been said that King Charles III's favorite cake is the traditional English Fruit Cake, best known to Canadians as a Christmas Cake, mostly eaten during the Christmas Holidays.

 Popular royals from the present and times past have had their names immortalized in the old fashioned royal cake recipes featured on this page: